nebulab/playbook/our-offices/music.html.md

 ---
 title: Music
+meta_description: >
+  What hardware and software is best to listen to music in the office, and how do you reconcile different musical tastes?
+See what we're doing at Nebulab!
 ---

 We have two solutions for listening to the music, depending on the office:

 * Pescara: a Bowers & Wilkins Z2 system supporting AirPlay.
 It can be used with the standard